appliedtechnology/jsfs-tool-dotfiles/README.md

 #### First time user

 1. Start your Mac Book Pro for the first time will take you through an installation wizard.
 Follow the on-screen instructions.
-There are quite a few steps but most of the choices are really easy.

-  1. Real developer uses dark mode... just sayin
+  * There are quite a few steps in the wizard and it takes about 20-45 minutes to complete, depending on your internet connection speed
-  2. Make sure that you both remember the password but also make it a good password
+  * Make sure that you both remember the password but also make it a good password

 2. The installation is going to be run as two scripts.
 We run scripts in a tool called the Terminal

-  1. Press `⌘+Space` and type `terminal` and hit `Enter` to start a Terminal window
+  - Press `⌘+Space` and type `terminal` and hit `Enter` to start a Terminal window

 3. Copy (`⌘+C`) the following command and paste (`⌘+V`) into the terminal window, then hit `Enter` to execute the command.